Only borrow what you need

 Rates and terms can vary widely.
-Explore your federal student loan options, including the Federal Perkins Loan and the Federal Subsidized and Federal Unsubsidized Loans (aka Stafford) before seeking another education loan.
+Explore your federal student loan options, including the Federal Subsidized and Federal Unsubsidized Loans (aka Stafford) before seeking another education loan.
 Learn more about loans.

 Research your starting salary